Report on IEPM PPDG efforts for PPDG for the

 We co-authored a paper with LANL and Caltech on

-Optimizing 10-Gigabit Ethernet in Networks of Workstations, Clusters, and Grids: A Case Study.
+Optimizing 10-Gigabit Ethernet in Networks of Workstations, Clusters, and Grids: A Case Study

-We agreed to co-chair the 2nd
+As co-chair of the 2nd

 Protocols for Fast